 B.A., English Language and Literature, University of Waterloo

-Tyler is an incoming (Fall 2018) Masters student at the University of Waterloo, having completed a Bachelor of Arts in English, majoring in Rhetoric, Media and Professional Communication, with Intensive English and Digital Media Studies specializations at UW.
+Lillian is a Masters student at the University of Waterloo, having completed a Bachelor of Arts in English, majoring in Rhetoric, Media and Professional Communication, with Intensive English and Digital Media Studies specializations at UW.
 Their main areas of interest revolve around the cognitive and semiotic aspects of rhetoric present in the communication habits that arise in multidisciplinary and cross-disciplinary environments and teams, with emphasis on rhetorical figures and moves in digital environments.

 Graduate research assistant: Fall 2018 - Spring 2019; Undergraduate research assistant for Networked Expertise: Fall 2017 - Spring 2018.